Use Cases/Sales Agents

 Pricing authority and CRM write policies

 Define policies that intercept CRM tool calls and enforce authorization rules before any action executes.
-These policies prevent the Chevrolet-style failure mode where an agent can commit to arbitrary pricing.
+These policies target the failure mode where an agent can commit to arbitrary pricing.

 name: sales-agent-guardrails